Vanderpump Hotel Las Vegas Sneak Peek

 Rebrand New

-This will be the third rebranding for the property occupying Las Vegas Boulevard and Flamingo Road.
+This will be the third rebranding for the property occupying the northeast corner of Las Vegas Boulevard and Flamingo Road.
 The Cromwell opened in 2014 as an upscale redux of Bill’s Gamblin’ Hall and Saloon, a budget-friendly joint opened by Caesars (then called Harrah’s) in 2007 on the site of the Barbary Coast.

 That property was opened by casino developer Michael Gaughan in 1979 on the site of the demolished Empey’s Desert Villa, which opened in 1952 and in 1974 became the Times Square Motel.

-Bill’s Gamblin’ Hall was almost rebranded in 2014 as Gansevoort Las Vegas – until a probe launched by the Massachusetts Gaming Commission revealed that Gansevoort investor Arik Kislin had ties to Russian organized crime.
+Bill’s Gamblin’ Hall was nearly rebranded in 2014 as Gansevoort Las Vegas — until a probe launched by the Massachusetts Gaming Commission found ties between Gansevoort investor Arik Kislin and Russian organized crime.

 How Drai’s Plays